 Apply for a five-year Possession and Acquisition Licence (PAL).

 To apply for a PAL, applicants must provide evidence that they have passed the written and practical tests for the Canadian Firearms Safety Course.
 A course from another country does not meet Canadian legal requirements.
-However, it may be possible to take the tests without taking the course.

 The CFO of the province or territory to be visited can provide information on any other documents that will be required to complete the background security check.

 With a Canadian firearms licence, there is no need to complete the Non-Resident Firearms Declaration.
 However, an oral declaration must still be made to the customs officer.

 No licence is required if the firearms user remains under the direct and immediate supervision of a licensed adult.

 A confirmed Non-Resident Firearms Declaration does not currently permit the borrowing of firearms in Canada.

 A temporary borrowing licence permits the following uses: